 A workshop to discuss issues associated with the FERC's implementation of PURPA was held on June 29, 2016.
 The conference focused on two issues: the mandatory purchase obligation under PURPA and the determination of avoided costs for those purchases.
 Panelists' advanced written comments and materials from the technical conference are available on the FERC's e-Library.
 A webcast of the technical conference will also be available on-line for 3 months at http://stream.capitolconnection.org/capcon/ferc/ferc.htm.
+On September 6, the FERC issued a notice inviting post-technical conference comments to be filed.
+Such comments may address (1) the use of the "one-mile rule" to determine the size of an entity seeking certification as a small power production qualifying facility (QF); and (2) minimum standards for PURPA-purchase contracts and should be filed on or before November 7, 2016.

-• NOPR: Regulations Implementing FAST Act and Amending CEII Regulations (RM16-15)
+NOPR: Regulations Implementing FAST Act and Amending CEII Regulations (RM16-15)

 On June 16, the FERC issued a NOPR proposing to amend its regulations to implement provisions of the Fixing America's Surface Transportation ("FAST") Act that pertain to the designation, protection and sharing of Critical Electric Infrastructure Information ("CEII") and to amend its regulations that pertain to CEII.
-89 Comments on the FAST Act/CEII NOPR are due on or before August 19, 2016.
-90

-• Transmission Metrics (AD15-12)
+Comments on the FAST Act/CEII NOPR were due on or before August 19, 2016, and were filed by over 20 parties including joint comments by ISO-NE/SPP, APPA, INGA, MISO, NERC, NRC, and NRECA.
+In its comments with SPP, the ISO requested that the FERC, as part of efforts in this proceeding, ease through a blanket rule the burden of CEII information sharing among RTOs, ISOs, and other FERC-regulated entities (sharing undertaken for purposes of ensuring interregional reliability and effective long-term planning).
+The ISO-NE/SPP request raised some concerns for PJM, which in reply comments suggested that "a voluntary collaborative approach would be preferable to the ... language proposed by ISO-NE and SPP."
+To the extent changes/reforms